 My health had been failing for some time but the doctors couldn’t determine what was wrong.
 More than once it was implied that my illness was all in my head.
 Finally, after five years of suffering, I was diagnosed with what had by then become chronic Lyme disease.
 During the initial treatment I was practically bedridden.
 Since I could barely drag myself from the bed to the couch (much less go to work) I had a lot of time to examine my life.
 I decided that things had to change.
 I was like a donut – a wonderful outer shell with an empty, hollow inside.
 I could no longer ignore the need to feel that I was living a purposeful life.
 I needed to fill the hole in my donut.
 Again I asked myself, “What brings me joy?”
 This time, I had some answers.
 Photography.
 Writing.
 And travel.
 I promised myself that when I recovered I would find a way of living that focused on those things that bring me joy.

 As soon as I was healthy enough, I left my job, strapped on a backpack, and traveled solo around the world for six months, determined to visit the places I’d always wanted to see.
-I traveled without major plans, went wherever the wind blew me, took thousands of photos along the way, and blogged about every place I visited.
-Upon returning to the States in September of 2007, I relocated to Florida and continued to travel more than half of the time, while simultaneously pursuing freelance writing opportunities.
-By the end of 2009 I was traveling so much that it made no sense to maintain an apartment, so I sold or gave away my remaining furniture and hit the road full time.
+I traveled without major plans, took thousands of photos along the way, and blogged about every place I visited.
+Upon returning to the States in September of 2007, I rented an apartment in Florida and continued to travel more than half of the time, while simultaneously pursuing freelance writing opportunities.
+By the end of 2009 I was traveling so much that it made no sense to maintain a home base, so I sold or gave away my remaining furniture and hit the road full time.

-Today I move from country to country, staying a minimum of a month in most places in order to immerse in the culture.
-Hole In The Donut Cultural Travel feature stories about these destinations; the interesting people I meet, the crazy (and often humorous) things that happen to me along the way, and the never-ending spiritual lessons that come from travel.
+Throughout my years of travel, I have continued to publish stories on Hole In The Donut Cultural Travel that feature the destinations I visit, the interesting people I meet, the crazy (and often humorous) things that happen to me along the way, and the never-ending spiritual lessons that come from travel.
 With its self-deprecating humor and focus on the inner journey as well as the outer, Hole In The Donut has attracted a loyal following of readers who travel with me vicariously.
 So grab a chair and settle in for some unique and interesting travel stories.